JGCRI/CMIP5_patterns/SRC/tas_pattern_create_README.md

-    Change line 15 if different temporal aggregation of pattern is wanted Change lines 19-22 if different time spans for climatology and pattern are wanted Change lines 27-28 if not CMIP files to reflect files in input directories Change lines 57-58 & 67-68 if Kelvin is prefered.
-Comment out these lines with ";" Change lines 89-90 if seasonal is wanted.
-Line 87 shows how to do this Change line 112 if different different unit is used.
+    Change line 15 if different temporal aggregation of pattern is wanted Change lines 19-22 if different time spans for climatology and pattern are wanted Change lines 27-28 if not CMIP files to reflect files in input directories Change lines 55-56 & 65-66 if Kelvin is prefered.
+Comment out these lines with ";" Change lines 86-87 if seasonal is wanted.
+Line 84 shows how to do this Change line 108 if different different unit is used.
 Change "Degree C" only.
-    Change line 199 if seasonal is wanted.
+    Change lines 165 & 169 if seasonal is wanted.

 To run the script: